Soft-Baked Monster Cookies.

 As I mentioned above, “monster cookies” are peanut butter oatmeal cookies stuffed to the brim with colorful M&Ms and chocolate chips.
 Today’s recipe is unlike most traditional monster cookie recipes though.
 It’s more like a peanut butter cookie with oats, rather than an oatmeal cookie with peanut butter.
 Still with me?

-Also putting these monster cookies apart from the rest is that they are “soft-baked.”
-My favorite cookie term.
+Also putting these monster cookies apart from the rest is that they are soft-baked.
+My favorite cookie term!
 Soft, tender, chewy, and moist in every bite.
 Quite unlike the crunchy hard peanut butter cookies you are used to.
 And finally, my version is stuffed with a variety of M&Ms. Peanut Butter M&Ms, classic M&Ms, and mini M&Ms all paid a visit to my monster cookie dough.

 Also good to know ahead of time is that my recipe doesn’t make 5-6 dozen cookies like most monster cookie recipes I’ve seen out there that use 3 eggs, 4 cups of flour, 4 cups of oats, 1 pound of butter, etc. Rather, my recipe uses a fair amount of ingredients and yields just 2.5 dozen medium-sized cookies, so they aren’t actually “monster” in size, but feel free to make them larger.
 Oh and bonus: it can all be mixed up in ONE bowl.

-Finally, mix in the oats.
-Please use quick oats here.
+It’s an easy, manageable, and quick recipe!
+One thing I will note: lease use quick oats here.
 Why?
 You need the slightly finer size from the quick oats in order to give the cookies a more uniform texture.
 Quick oats will act more as a binder in this recipe than whole oats would, since the consistency is more powdery and the oats are smaller in size.
 I actually did not have quick oats at the time, so I ground up my oats in a food processor for a quick 10 seconds to break them down.

 Let’s discuss their texture.
 Wow.
 I baked these on a Saturday and by Wednesday, they were STILL so soft.
 Why did they last that long?
 I forgot I had one sitting around in a little baggie (whoops).
 So, yes.
 These cookies remain exceptionally soft for days and days.
 I also found that their peanut butter flavor is enhanced after day 1, too.
 Just wait until you taste these!